yashjariwala/YaruisFrontEnd/README.md

 - Sign up page edited and made as multi Step form page for a cleaner look.

+- The recommended products on the single product page displays automatically without pressing a button.

+- In the list of products page it is possible to sort by name or price.

 ## Project made by Yash Jariwala